Oszkar/servo-pwm-rs/README.md

 ## Next steps

 I might add tiny things but I will keep this as a minimal working example and start a new codebase if I move to the next step with my robotics project.

+One logical further next small step would be to switch to angles instead of a "value" that is defined by the duty cycle.
+In the example above is 0° = 122.88 and 270° = 614.4 (plus/minus error which is not small).
+It's a simple calculation.
+Again, these values are different for different servo motors.